mehulagg/gitlab/doc/user/discussions/index.md

 - The people participating in the thread are trolling, abusive, or otherwise being unproductive.

-In these cases, a user with Developer permissions or higher in the project can lock (and unlock) an issue or a merge request, using the "Lock" section in the sidebar.
+In these cases, a user with the Developer role or higher in the project can lock (and unlock) an issue or a merge request, using the "Lock" section in the sidebar.
 For issues, a user with Reporter permissions can lock (and unlock).